-If it has been some time since your last air duct cleaning, you’re probably tempted to find a person to sanitize those ducts so you’ll get cool air throughout your house in the spring and summer.
+If it has been some time since your last air duct cleaning, you’re probably tempted to find a person to sanitize those ducts so you will get cool air throughout your house in the spring and summer.

 But before you do, you want to arm yourself with some knowledge to avoid falling prey to air duct cleaning scams!

-In this article, I’ll tell you just how much an air duct cleaning should price, when you need it, the way to choose a company and how to avoid some common scams.
+In this article, I’ll tell you just how much an air duct cleaning should price, when you need it, the way to choose a company and how to prevent some common scams.

 Here's What You Need to Know About Air Duct Cleaning